♕ Today's Promise: “Be glad in the LORD and rejoice, you righteous ones, And shout for joy, all you who are upright in heart.” Psalm 32:11

-Last week we learned the first principle of being blessed in 2019 and that was:
+Last week we learned the first principle of being blessed and that was:

 God WANTS to Bless You!